 Ethics approval is a key milestone for most research conducted by research candidates and it’s important that you plan for it thoroughly.

-Ethics approval will be required from either the Human Research Ethics Committee or the Animal Ethics Committee, as appropriate to your research.
+Ethics approval will be required from the relevant ethics committee, as appropriate to your research.
 For research requiring ethics approval it’s essential to note that:

 In preparing your application for approval you should familiarise yourself with the relevant legislation and policy.
 This will assist you with designing your research to align with ethical requirements and principles and with preparing your application.